The ART of LITIGATION ®

 Our client was a national bank defending a case involving claims brought under the federal Fair Credit Reporting Act and Oregon Unfair Debt Collection Practices Act.
 We not only obtained a favorable jury verdict, we went on to represent the client in the Ninth Circuit where the Court of Appeals affirmed the judgment and ordered the plaintiff pay for our client’s attorney fees.

-Decades of legal expertise helps us navigate the most successful course of action.
+Decades of legal expertise help us navigate the most successful course of action.
 Clients appreciate our unrelenting attention to detail.
 Our adversaries, not as much.

 Seventeen Astoria homes were damaged or destroyed in a landslide caused by improper excavation and negligent engineering.
 We represented the homeowners and after four weeks in front of a jury, helped them receive a settlement of 98 cents on the dollar.